ArthurConmy/Automatic-Circuit-Discovery/README.md

 [ ] `tracr` and other dependencies better managed

-[ ] Make SP tests work
+[ ] Make SP tests work (lots outdated so skipped)

-[ ] Make the 9 tests also failing on TransformerLens main pass
+[ ] Make the 9 tests also failing on TransformerLens-main pass